ProjectEvergreen/greenwood-demo-adapter-netlify/README.md

 TODO

 ## Adapter Implementation Thoughts / Questions
+1. [ ] Do we even need workers for build output?
+    - if not, how to make a generic solution?  (make a pure `executeModule` function and run the worker ourselves when needed in dev mode?)

-1. Will need to generate the _.netlify/functions_ folder on-demand / as part of the build instead of hardcoding, likely from _manifest.json_
+1. [ ] Will need to generate the _.netlify/functions_ folder on-demand / as part of the build instead of hardcoding, likely from _manifest.json_
+1. [ ] For SSR pages, manual is the only option?
+That will impact how pages can be built, e.g. manual card, shadow dom, etc and might to be configurable based on if the platform supports `import.meta.url` or not it seems.
-1. How to best manage local dev (runtime "compliance")
+1. [ ] How to best manage local dev (runtime "compliance")
     - proxy netlify cli dev option?
     - should use _src/_ or _public/_?  depends on dev vs production mode?
 Interestingly, the manual way only worked deployed when using _public/_
+1. [ ] Make sure to spread all headers / response properties in netlify functions adapter output
+1. [ ] SSR pages are bundling into _public/api/_ directory ?
+1. [ ] Keep it as an experimental feature for 1.0 (or per platform?)